 Please ensure that each teacher accompanying the group on the day is familiar with this information.

-• Outreach visits to schools and groups within the Armagh, Banbridge & Craigavon Borough Council area lasting up to 1 ½ hours are currently free of charge.
+• Outreach visits to schools and groups within the Armagh City, Banbridge & Craigavon Borough Council area lasting up to 1 ½ hours are currently free of charge.

 • Any education outreach visits which include additional materials, resources or building of outdoor classroom features such as willow domes, log pile benches, bird feeding stations, butterfly gardens etc. will be charged at cost.